Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 ### A.	CS campaign specification

 First thing in the organization of a thematic co-exploration, within a Citizen Observatory, is to decide what is the socio-economic and/or environmental challenge that wants to be addressed.
 There are different aspects that need to be decided at this stage.
 A useful knowledge asset or CO enabler, as they are called in GREENGAGE, is the thematic co-exploration specification template which is a Word template which guides the organizers of a thematic co-exploration through the following questions:
-a.
-WHY – reason why this Citizen Observatory’ thematic co-exploration is needed;
+1. WHY – reason why this Citizen Observatory’ thematic co-exploration is needed;
-b.
-WHO – stakeholders involved and affected who need to be recruited for the co-exploration to take place and for the outcomes to be disseminated to;
+2. WHO – stakeholders involved and affected who need to be recruited for the co-exploration to take place and for the outcomes to be disseminated to;
-c.
-WHAT – actual endeavours/activities of the Citizen Observatory’s thematic co-exploration towards validating a defined hypothesis and populate a given set of metrics;
+3. WHAT – actual endeavours/activities of the Citizen Observatory’s thematic co-exploration towards validating a defined hypothesis and populate a given set of metrics;
-d.
-WHEN – planning of activities (resources&time) when undertaking the Citizen Observatory’s thematic co-exploration, e.g. crowd-sourcing and data analysis sessions needed;
+4. WHEN – planning of activities (resources&time) when undertaking the Citizen Observatory’s thematic co-exploration, e.g. crowd-sourcing and data analysis sessions needed;
-e.
-WHERE – geographical area where Citizen Observatory’s thematic co-exploration will take place, i.e. area to cover and specific points and frequency of measurements which are needed to ensure valuable crowdsourced data;
+5. WHERE – geographical area where Citizen Observatory’s thematic co-exploration will take place, i.e. area to cover and specific points and frequency of measurements which are needed to ensure valuable crowdsourced data;
-f.
-WHICH – materials and resources, i.e. actual materials, devices and tools needed to execute the Citizen Observatory’s thematic co-exploration, coming either from GREENGAGE or other publicly available tools and assets;
+6. WHICH – materials and resources, i.e. actual materials, devices and tools needed to execute the Citizen Observatory’s thematic co-exploration, coming either from GREENGAGE or other publicly available tools and assets;
-g.
-HOW – specification of data analysis processes/workflows to be able to capture, analyse and generate indicators and visualizations sought in Citizen Observatory’s thematic co-exploration.
+7. HOW – specification of data analysis processes/workflows to be able to capture, analyse and generate indicators and visualizations sought in Citizen Observatory’s thematic co-exploration.
 In this stage the needed visualizations and possible storytelling approaches to be eventually adopted are co-specified too.

 As result, in this stage, applied to our exemplary thematic co-exploration, the following decisions were taken: